How we homeschool - Systemic Chaos

 We visit friends.
 Typically other homeschool families -or someone visits us.
 We visit the libraries, museums, parks, culture houses, and in between, the swimming baths.

 I don’t know how much I need to write about it.
 We leave the house around eleven and arrive home around five.
-Sometimes three, depending the day.
-On these days, you could say that school consists of all the thousands of questions that the kids ask and the answers they get in return.
+Sometimes three, depending on the day.
+These days, you could say that school consists of all the thousands of questions the kids ask and the answers they get in return.
 But just as much the atmosphere, different stories, sensations, these kinds of impressions we all get when we go out from home and experience something.

-I am not in any doubt that my children get a fantastic education in this way, and — more importantly — that they have a good life.
-In regards to education, they can learn everything possible, exactly when they want to and when they are ready.
+I am not in any doubt that my children get a fantastic education in this way and — more importantly — that they have a good life.
+Regarding education, they can learn everything possible, exactly when they want to and when they are ready.
 They become fantastically good at whatever captivates them.
-During the year and a half that I have officially home taught,
+During the year and a half that I have officially home-taught,

 As for the second, the good life, that’s what it’s all about.
 We do NOT live a result-oriented life in our family.
 And we learn first and foremost because we are excited.
 Passionated.
 Interested.